Menand, Louis. The Metaphysical Club. Farrar, Straus and Giroux, New York, 2001. NF; 12/19.

 Though it is always in view while you are thinking, “what is right” is something that appears in its complete form at the end, not the beginning, of your deliberation.

-And then there is Menand’s speculative thesis, stated here, but also implied by the fact that he took the time and trouble to write this book: “in the post-Cold War world, where there are many competing belief systems, not just two, skepticism about the finality of any particular set of beliefs has begun to seem to some people an important value again.”
+And then Menand seems to step back from the brink of that philosophy.
+He did after all take the time and trouble to write this book: “in the post-Cold War world, where there are many competing belief systems, not just two, skepticism about the finality of any particular set of beliefs has begun to seem to some people an important value again.” (emphasis mine).
 Pragmatism may have, along with Viennese logical positivism, been superseded in the late 20th century by a tsunami of metaphysical doubt and a resurgence of fundamental religious certainty, but through its simplicity, humility, and focusing on practical solutions it may point a way to escape the political and social polarity that we can’t otherwise seem to get past.
 Menand here sounds like he’s saying it would now be safer and smarter to be more centrist or “pragmatist” than for example John Dewey in the mid-20th-century, or either the radical left (gender is a construct, every reference to a minority group is cultural approbation, politically incorrect speakers should be banned in universities) or the radical right (climate change is a hoax, gun-control threatens liberty, and white Anglo-Saxon males are superior to everyone else).
 I think he’s on the right track.

-I’d say you need to be interested in cultural and intellectual history, and have a bit of a background in philosophy, to find this book stimulating and to manage to swim all the way through it with a sense of having gotten to some further shore.
+I’d say you need to be interested in cultural and intellectual history and have a bit of enthusiasm for philosophy to find this book stimulating and to manage to swim all the way through it with a sense of having gotten to some further shore.
 I made it across the channel all right but haven’t yet found anything I can call fully coherent on other side.